hadess/flatpak-fusion/README.md

-A collection of xdg-app definitions
+A collection of flatpak definitions
 -----------------------------------

-With xdg-app-builder and dependencies installed, launch "make" to build the bundles.
+With flatpak-builder and dependencies installed, launch "make" to build the bundles.

 Included apps and runtimes: